beracho/urlRedirect/README.md

 # README #

-ULR shortener server, it saves URLs related to it's shortened version, and returns the complete URL from the shortened one
+ULR shortener server, it saves URLs related to it's shortened version, and returns the complete URL from the shortened one.

+For one side if sent a shorthand it overwrites a possible existing one, on the other side if shorthand is ommited on petition, it generates a non existing string to save the original string in.

 ### What is this repository for? ###